maravento/vault/itsm/README.md

 <table width="100%">
   <tr>
     <td style="width: 50%; white-space: nowrap;">
-     During the installation, several shortcuts are created on your PC's desktop.
-For iTop 2 and GLPI 1, to run iTop for the first time, double-click on <code>iTop Wizard (.url)</code> which will take you to the iTop setup URL.<br>
+     - During the installation, several shortcuts are created on your PC's desktop.
+For iTop 2 and GLPI 1, to run iTop for the first time, double-click on <code>iTop Wizard.url</code> which will take you to the iTop setup URL.<br>
-     Once iTop setup is complete, close your browser.
-From now on, to access iTop, you will need to use the second shortcut on your desktop called <code>iTop (.url)</code> which will take you to the login URL, where you will enter the credentials you chose in the iTop setup.<br>
+     - Once iTop setup is complete, close your browser and delete the shortcut <code>iTop Wizard.url</code>.<br>
-     For GLPI, there is only one shortcut <code>GLPI (.url)</code>, which you will use both to launch it for the first time, and to log in after installation.<br>
+     - From now on, every time you want to access iTop, you will need to use the shortcut on your desktop called <code>iTop.url</code>, which will take you to the login URL.
+There you will need to enter the credentials you set up during the post-installation of iTop.<br>
-     <strong>Important:</strong><br>
+     - For GLPI, there is only one shortcut <code>GLPI.url</code>, which you will use both to launch it for the first time, and to log in after installation.<br>
-     If double-clicking the iTop or GLPI shortcut on your desktop does not open the URL in your browser, close your browser completely and try again.
+     - If double-clicking the iTop or GLPI shortcut on your desktop does not open the URL in your browser, close your browser completely and try again.
     </td>
     <td style="width: 50%; white-space: nowrap;">
-     Durante la instalación se crean varios accesos directos en el escritorio de su PC.
+     - Durante la instalación se crean varios accesos directos en el escritorio de su PC.
 Para iTop 2 y GLPI 1.
-Para ejecutar iTop por primera vez haga doblé clic en <code>iTop Wizard (.url)</code> que lo llevará a la URL de la configuración de iTop.<br>
+Para ejecutar iTop por primera vez haga doblé clic en <code>iTop Wizard.url</code> que lo llevará a la URL de la configuración de iTop.<br>
-     Una vez concluida la configuración de iTop, cierre su navegador.
-Y a partir de ahora, para acceder a iTop, deberá usar el segundo acceso directo de su escritorio llamado <code>iTop (.url)</code> que lo llevará a la URL de ingreso, en la cual introducirá las credenciales que eligió en la configuración de iTop.<br>
+     - Una vez concluida la configuración de iTop, cierre su navegador y elimine el acceso directo <code>iTop Wizard.url</code>.<br>
-     Para GLPI solo hay un acceso directo <code>GLPI (.url)</code>, el cual usará tanto para iniciar por primera vez, como para ingresar después de instalado.<br>
+     - A partir de ahora, cada vez que desee acceder a iTop, deberá utilizar el acceso directo en su escritorio llamado <code>iTop.url</code>, el cual lo llevará a la URL de ingreso.
+Allí deberá introducir las credenciales que configuró durante la post-instalación de iTop.<br>
-     <strong>Importante</strong>:<br>
+     - Para GLPI solo hay un acceso directo <code>GLPI.url</code>, el cual usará tanto para iniciar por primera vez, como para ingresar después de instalado.<br>
-     Si al hacer doble clic sobre el acceso directo de iTop o GLPI en su escritorio, no abre la URL en el navegador, cierre el navegador completamente e inténtelo nuevamente.
+     - Si al hacer doble clic sobre el acceso directo de iTop o GLPI en su escritorio, no abre la URL en el navegador, cierre el navegador completamente e inténtelo nuevamente.
     </td>
   </tr>
 </table>